foodcoopshop/foodcoopshop.github.io/en/docker-dev-environment.md

 * `docker exec -w /app fcs.php php ./vendor/bin/phpunit`
 * Open [http://localhost:8081](http://localhost:8081) to get to phpmyadmin of database-test
-* On my local machine the current 534 tests finish in around 3 min :-) - thanks to tmpfs!
+* On my local machine the current 546 tests finish in around 1:40 min, On Github Actions they need around 4:30 min.

 ## Tools